atlaspak/RuntimeStorage/README.md

 # Runtime Storage

 ## Storage Algorithm
-Storage.py based on two different Python collection data structures; Dictionary and Counter.
+Storage.py is based on two different Python collection data structures; Dictionary and Counter.

-Dictionary is key-value based data structure.
+Dictionary is a key-value-based data structure.
 Access, add, delete time complexity is O(1) which makes it a good candidate where we need to relate two different data and we don't need to recursively iterate them.
+The Counter is a wrapped version of the Dictionary only difference is values are counts of the keys.

 Counter is wrapped version of the Dictionary only difference is values are counts of the keys.

-This two data structure help this project the keep count of each data which costs us O(N) extra space for value pair.
+These two data structures help this project keep count of each data which costs us O(N) extra space for value pair.

 ```Add: O(1) Access: O(1) Delete: O(1) Counting: O(1)```